 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Olive oil and nuts are both considered a “good fat” for South Beach, so this is a good side dish for any phase of the South Beach Diet, as well as a good choice for any kind of low-carb diet.
+Balsamic Roasted Brussels Sprouts with Parmesan and Pine Nuts are a perfect recipe for low-carb or Keto diets.
+Olive oil and nuts are both considered a “good fat” for South Beach and there’s not much balsamic vinegar, so these are also a good side dish for any phase of the original South Beach Diet.